Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 6. Return Largest Numbers in Arrays
+*Return an array consisting of the largest number from each provided sub-array.
+For simplicity, the provided array will contain exactly 4 sub-arrays.*
 ```javascript
 largestOfFour([[4, 5, 1, 3], [13, 27, 18, 26], [32, 35, 37, 39], [1000, 1001, 857, 1]]) // should return an array.
 largestOfFour([[13, 27, 18, 26], [4, 5, 1, 3], [32, 35, 37, 39], [1000, 1001, 857, 1]]) // should return [27,5,39,1001].